mierdev/bookbot/README.md

 "Book Bot" - a Python program that can analyze an entire book (or any other `.txt` document) and print out an interesting statistical report.

 A few of the learning goals are:
-- Configure a professional Python development environment on your local computer
+- Configure a professional Python development environment on your local computer.
-- Deploy a Python project on your personal GitHub account
+- Deploy a Python project on your personal GitHub account.
-- Learn how to use a professional code editor (VS Code)
+- Learn how to use a professional code editor (VS Code).
-- Put your Python and Git skills to the test in a real project
+- Put your Python and Git skills to the test in a real project.
-- Refactoring your code
+- Refactoring and cleaning up your code.

 ## Usage